 The Owners team cannot be deleted or renamed, but users can be added or removed from it.
 Users in the Owners team are granted access to all environments by default.
-For enterprise-level organizations, it is the team of people that have permissions to do anything in the account.
+For Premium-tier organizations, it is the team of people that have permissions to do anything in the account.
 Among other things, this includes setting up billing, removing people from teams, and even shutting down the account.

 Environments and Teams